Also in this section

 The below link allows you to browse an alphabetical list of journal titles and to search within those titles once you’ve located the one you want.

-eJournal Finder – Search all online journals by title
+Publication Finder – Search all online journals by title

 Database List